jomjol/AI-on-the-edge-device-docs/docs/Webhook.md

 The idea behind this webhook feature is to provide an alternative to MQTT and InfluxDB for transmitting data, such as water meter readings from a vacation home, to a standard PHP webspace.

+You can call the webhook to upload the data or the raw image of a round to a server.

 ## Configuration

 To configure the webhook feature, you only need to define a URI and an API key.
 The URI is where the webhook will send the data, and the API key is used to authenticate the requests, ensuring that only authorized devices can send data to your server.